-Physical acts or comments of a sexual nature which intimidate a person constitute Sexual Harassment.
-Examples of sexual harassment may include; touching someone inappropriately; making sexual comments, display of sexually explicit material, sexual gestures and rumour-mongering.
-It also includes comments about a person's sexual orientation.
+Physical acts or comments of a sexual nature which intimidate a person constitute sexual harassment.
+Examples of sexual harassment may include: touching someone inappropriately, making sexual comments, display of sexually-explicit material, sexual gestures and rumour-mongering.
+It also includes comments about a person's sexual orientation or gender identity.